michaelbishoff/LyftDemo/README.md

 7. Build LyftAPI
 8. [Create a Lyft API App](https://www.lyft.com/developers/manage)
 9. Copy your `token` and `client_id` to the file `TestLyft/Keys.swift`
+10. Build TestLyft
-10. Use the TestLyft project in Xcode as your main project
+11. Use the TestLyft project in Xcode as your main project